noahleft/serialization/README.md

  > - Use header file as IDL model to generate the serialize function on the target data.
  > 1. ✅ pointer referencing: object tracking on the pointer address
  > 2. ❌ cross version: user need to handle the version migration on serialize function
- > 3. ✅ development: with well-defined code generation, no extra work needed.
+ > 3. ✅ learning curve: with well-defined code generation, no extra work needed.
  >> In general, code generation would help RD to auto-gen the serialization function.
  >> But it would cause the side-effect on forward/backward compatible.
  > 4. ⚠️ inheritance: user need to export the base-derived relationship